-Imagine packing for a trip with a massive suitcase and then learning that the plane will only accept luggage half that size.
-The trip is the same but the space just got tight, so you will have to be more efficient and your bag might be bursting at the seams.
+Imagine packing for a trip with a massive suitcase and then learning that the plane will accept only luggage half that size.
+The trip is the same, but the space just got tight, so you will have to be more efficient, and your bag might be bursting at the seams.
 The same thing happens to some of Eberhard’s smaller spiders.
 “Their brains were not staying in the right parts of their body.
-In the tiny ones they were going into the legs and the sternum was bulging out and it was full of brain.
+In the tiny ones they were going into the legs, and the sternum was bulging out, and it was full of brain.
 Their bodies were being deformed by these brains,” he says.

 So would such a giant be more intelligent than a human?
 If the scaling principles hold from the world of spiders, the answer is no, as can be seen by looking closely at the webs they spin.

 As a spider constructs a web, it must continually make decisions, finding the most efficient places to attach each thread.
 And although they are exceptional architects, they do make mistakes—and those mistakes are pretty consistent over time.
 So Eberhard used these web-making mistakes as a proxy for cognitive capacity.
 Knowing the incredible costs of having a tiny body and thus an outsize brain, he expected to see that cost reflected in their webs.
 The smaller spiders should make more mistakes.